developer-portal/content/tech/languages/python/pipenv.md

 $ sudo dnf install pipenv
 ```

-Once it is done, you can use `pipenv` to create, manage and remove python
+Once it is done, you can use `pipenv` to create, manage and remove Python
-environments with different python versions.
+environments with different Python versions.

 Let's see what all opetions `pipenv` provides.